-Hot and flaky, buttery and salty with a hint of sweet – that is what these Savory Sweet Potato Crescent Rolls are all about.
+Hot and flaky, buttery and salty with a hint of sweet – that is what these Savory Sweet Potato Crescent Rolls by Jennifer Harmon are all about.
 Plus, they’re super-easy to make!
 All you need is puff pastry, sweet potato, and mushrooms!
 The roasted sweet potato filling perfect creaminess while the mushrooms and onions bring all the flavors together.

-With potatoes, a blend of Indian spices, and peas as a garnish, these Indian Golden Mashed Potatoes are kind of like a deconstructed samosa and the perfect unique addition to your Thanksgiving table.
+With potatoes, a blend of Indian spices, and peas as a garnish, these Indian Golden Mashed Potatoes by Melanie Sorrentino are kind of like a deconstructed samosa and the perfect unique addition to your Thanksgiving table.
 Red potatoes are mashed with onion, cumin, mustard seeds, coriander, and turmeric.
 Then, they’re topped with a curry-inspired gravy made from tomatoes, coconut milk, and even more spices.

-This Herbed Cornbread Stuffing is the perfect marriage of two holiday classics.
+This Herbed Cornbread Stuffing by Rene Barker is the perfect marriage of two holiday classics.
 The texture of the cornbread really makes this dish delicious — nobody will believe that it was made from a boxed mix!
 The sweetness of the bread combined with the savory spices make this dish a unique treat for everyone at the table.

 Looking for an atypical Thanksgiving food to wow your friends and family?
-This Green Bean Casserole Pizza adds seasonal flair to everyone’s favorite comfort food.
+This Green Bean Casserole Pizza by Natalie Slater adds seasonal flair to everyone’s favorite comfort food.
 The creaminess of green bean casserole lends itself so well to a crunchy, crispy pizza crust.
 You can prepare the topping and crust ahead of time so you can enjoy a stress-free holiday.

 What do you get when you fuse a Mexican empanada with an Indian samosa?
 You get a Samosanada!
 We wanted to give these delectable fusion pies a seasonal twist by using roasted pumpkin instead of the traditional potato filling, and the result was, well, amazing!
 You can dip these babies in your favorite chutneys or keeping in line with the fusion theme … salsa, perhaps?
 Go for it, because guess what?
 You get ten pies for under $5.00!
 You can buy all the dipping sauces you want with all the cash you’ll be saving!

 A most delicious Golden Apple Crisp is the perfect treat to bring to Friendsgiving!
-Layers of juicy apple slices are baked to soft perfection and coated in a warm maple-butter sauce that is topped with a brown sugar and cinnamon crumble.
+Kristina Humphreys makes layers of juicy apple slices are baked to soft perfection and coated in a warm maple-butter sauce that is topped with a brown sugar and cinnamon crumble.
 It is sweet, buttery, slightly salty, and warming–perfect for the cold days of winter.
 The recipe prep only takes a bit of apple slicing and an assembling of the topping ingredients.
 Bake it in the oven and enjoy the aroma as the kitchen begins to smell like everything wonderful about autumn–maple syrup, cinnamon, baked apples.

-If you’re looking for more delicious and seasonal plant-based recipes, then we highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
+For even more Thanksgiving recipes, check out Recipes for The Ultimate Vegan Thanksgiving Menu: From Meatless Main Courses to Dairy-Free Pies.
+We also highly recommend downloading our Food Monster App, for more delicious and seasonal plant-based recipes.
+It’s available for both Android and iPhone, and can also be found on Instagram and Facebook.
 The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
 Check it out!